 While I’ve arbitrarily set the salary to $40,000, you absolutely must verify the salary you pick for a one-person corporation is reasonable.

-You may want to read an ebook I’ve written, “Setting S Corporation Salaries” or confer with your tax adviser if you’re not sure about your salary.
-You may also want to review the average S corporation salaries data we provide at our “S Corporations Explained” website.
+Tip: You may want to review the average S corporation salaries data we provide at our “S Corporations Explained” website.

 By the way, you may very well conclude that a $40,000 annual salary is appropriate.
 And if that’s the case, you can use the numbers and examples provided here as your own.